Bluefalcon04v/Data-Structure-And-Algorithms/README.md

 ***

 ### Run locally
-Steps to run in your Machine
+Steps to clone it in your Machine
 > Run this Command `git clone https://github.com/Bluefalcon04v/Data-Structure-And-Algorithms.git`
 >
 > Run `npm install`